Every Dish at Chipotle—Ranked!

 BURRITOS… From Worst to Best

-No matter how healthy you keep your burrito fillings, there’s no way to shake off the salt.
+No matter how healthy you keep your burrito fillings, there's no way to shake off the salt.
 Why?
-The tortilla itself is packed with 690 mg of sodium — just under a half a day’s recommended intake!
+The tortilla itself is packed with 690 mg of sodium — just under a half a day's recommended intake!
 Still, we compiled a list of options, from worst to "best."
-Order one, and you’re falling prey to the 30 Bad Habits That Lead to a Fat Belly
+Order one, and you're falling prey to the bad habits that lead to a belly fat.

 WITH WHITE RICE, BLACK BEANS, FAJITAS VEGGIES, ROASTED CHILI-CORN SALSA, ROMAINE LETTUCE, SOUR CREAM, CHEESE, AND GUAC